kaiwangchen/kaiwangchen.github.io/aliyun/sls-operation-guide.md

 The final caveat is ilogtail supports only 64-bit Linux, otherwise, error will be reported when creating server group to ilogtail installation.

-When a server group is selected and applied ilogtail configurations, the Category Detail page is displayed for real-time searching.
+When a server group is selected and applied ilogtail configuration, the Category Detail page is displayed for real-time searching.
 Notice that the ilogtail installation takes 1~2 minutes to complete, so be a little patient for the first lines of logs.

+Figure 7.
+Real-time Searching
 ![Real-time Searching](sls-operation-guide/sls-category-logs.png)